opencog/link-grammar/README.md

 insertion of the phantom words, and, simultanously guide the deep syntactic rewrites.

+Another interesting possibility arises with regards to tokenization.
+The current tokenizer is clever, in that it splits not only on whitespace, but can also strip off prefixes, suffixes, and perform certain limited kinds of morphological splitting.
+That is, it currently has the ability to re-write single-words into sequences of words.
+It currently does so in a conservative manner; the letters that compose a word are preserved, with a few exceptions, such as making spelling correction suggestions.
+The above considerations suggest that the boundary between tokenization and parsing needs to become both more fluid, and more tightly coupled.

 ### Poor linkage choices:
 Compare "she will be happier than before" to "she will be more happy